Work with Ticket Automations

 - Delete: Click the Delete (trash can) icon to delete the automation.
 Click OK to confirm.

-If you're on the Team Plan, Syncro's AI Ticket Classification feature gives you the power to create even more useful Ticket Automations.
+If you're on the Team Plan, Syncro's AI Ticket Classification and AI Sentiment Analysis features give you the power to create even more useful Ticket Automations.

 Here are a few you may want to consider: